grahamegrieve/delphi-markdown/README.md

 Note that the HTML returned is an HTML fragment, not a full HTML page.

+## Testing

 Internally, the library includes a comprehensive set of unit tests.
 For CommonMark, the tests are those provided as part of the CommonMark spec.

+## Delphi

+To use the code:

+* clone the repository, and use the units in \source

+To run the tests:
+* you also need FastMM4, and DUnitX (and update the search paths)
+* you'll have to update the run parameters to set the current directory to the root directory for your clones of the reop
+* if you don't have TestInsight installed (you very much should!) you'll have to remove the TESTINSIGHT define in the project options

+## FPC

+To use the code:

+* clone the repository, and compile the MarkdownEngine package in source
+* alternatively, you can use the units in \source directly

 ## License